-Pi Day is being celebrated today (14 March) to mark the significance and the scientific phenomenon of the mathematical constant π (pi).
-The day in March has been chosen because the first three main digits of the mathematical constant are 3, 1 and 4.
+Pi Day is being celebrated today (14 March) to mark the significance of the mathematical constant π (pi).
+The day in March has been chosen because the first three digits of the mathematical constant are 3.14.

 Pi day was first celebrated in 1988 in San Francisco by physicist Larry Shaw, who led an enthusiastic crowd of pi-ans to celebrate the day by eating pie.
 The US government declared 14 March as World Pi Day in 2009.

 The celebration usually kicks off at 1.50pm.
 When you put together the date (3/14) and time (1.50pm), it forms 3.14159, the approximate numerical value of pi.